-Medicare supplement insurance policies, commonly called Medigaps, are health insurance policies that offer standardized benefits to work with Original Medicare (not with Medicare Advantage).
+Medigaps are health insurance policies that offer standardized benefits to work with Original Medicare (not with Medicare Advantage).
 They are sold by private insurance companies.
-If you have a Medigap, it pays part or all of certain remaining cost-sharing “gaps” that remain after Original Medicare pays first (see question How Does a Medigap Work With Original Medicare?).
-Medigaps may cover outstanding deductibles, coinsurance charges, and copayments.
-Medigaps may also cover health care costs that Medicare does not cover at all, like care received when travelling abroad.
+If you have a Medigap, it pays part or all of the certain costs, often called “gaps,” that remain after Original Medicare pays first (see How Does a Medigap Work With Original Medicare?).
+Medigaps cover some to all outstanding deductibles, coinsurance, and copayments.
+Medigaps may also cover health care costs that Medicare does not cover at all, like care received when traveling abroad.
+Medigaps may also cover health care costs that Medicare does not cover at all, like care received when traveling abroad.
 Remember, Medigaps only work with Original Medicare.
 If you have a Medicare Advantage Plan, you cannot buy a Medigap.

 This content was created and copyrighted by the Medicare Rights Center ©2020.
 Medicare Rights Center is a national, nonprofit consumer service organization that works to ensure access to affordable health care for older adults and people with disabilities.
 These materials are presented here with support from YourMedicare.com and may not be distributed, modified or edited without Medicare Rights’ consent.

 YourMedicare.com takes pride in providing you as much information as possible concerning your Medicare options, but only a health insurance broker licensed to sell Medicare can help you compare your plan options from various insurance companies.
 When you’re ready, we recommend you discuss your needs with a YourMedicare.com Licensed Sales Agent.